 Ultimately, only one kidney needs to be drained and made functional.
 Studies have shown there is no survival advantage to treating both kidneys in these situations.

 Do We Absolutely, Positively Need to Have a Positive Prostate Tissue Biopsy to Treat Prostate Cancer?

 While a positive tissue biopsy is always preferred prior to treatment, situations arise where it may not be practical or obtainable.
 Patients may present requiring treatment who have a history of prostate cancer treated elsewhere with no confirmatory records immediately available.
 Other patients may have had a prior bad experience with an earlier biopsy and are now refusing all new diagnostic procedures.
 Perhaps there are medical issues, such as a new cardiac stent or a history of pulmonary embolisms, which require an extended period of significant anticoagulants that preclude doing the biopsy.

 With the use of MRI imaging, genomic-analysis testing, validated prostatic nomograms, and all of the other pre-biopsy predictive tests, it is not unreasonable to consider initiating some degree of prostate cancer treatment in selected cases even without absolute histological confirmation of malignancy if the likelihood of a cancer is sufficiently high.
-Such cases are likely to be infrequent, and patients need to be fully informed regarding the standard of care as well as the possibility of treatment complications and side effects without the absolute assurance that they have a prostatic malignancy that is sufficiently aggressive to justify the therapy.
+Such cases are likely to be infrequent, and patients need to be fully informed regarding the standard of care as well as the possibility of treatment complications and side effects without the absolute assurance that they have a prostatic malignancy that is sufficiently aggressive and dangerous to justify the therapy.